-2016: Has appeared in two games, making two defensive tackles.
+2016: Has appeared in three games, making his first start at MLB in Week 3...Has posted eight tackles.

 College: Played four seasons at Colorado State, seeing action in 51 games with 46 starts, totaling 230 tackles (112 solo), 24 sacks, four forced fumbles, one fumble recovery and three passes defensed...Ranks fourth on the school's all-time sacks list with 24, and set the school record for most sacks by a freshman with 7.5...Posted a career-high 65 tackles (28), including two sacks as a senior in 2015...Earned Freshman All-American Second Team honors from the Football Writers Association of America and College Football News.